citelao/Spotify-for-Alfred/README.md

 3. Double-click the thingy marked `Hotkey` (fig. i1).
 4. Click the textfield labeled `Hotkey` and press `^⌘⏎`.
 5. Click `Save` to store the binding (fig. i2).
-6. Continue on with your merry day.
+6. Continue on with your merry day— but now with Spotifious.

 ![fig. i1: Double-click this.](https://dl.dropboxusercontent.com/u/3770885/Spotifious%20Stuff/fig%20i1%20hotkey.png)